 Benzonia, Michigan – Capture the autumn beauty of a Northern Michigan getaway along Benzie County’s Sleeping Bear Dunes National Lakeshore voted the “Most Beautiful Place in America” by ABC’s Good Morning America viewers.
 During October, the tapestry of colors of the Sleeping Bear Dunes National Lakeshore and surrounding protected forests in Benzie County change from lush greens to bright orange, yellow, gold, red, and burgundy on the roads that traverse the county.
 Travel along M-22 with majestic views of Lake Michigan along bluffs in Benzie County and stop off at the many quaint towns and villages during your visit including Beulah, Benzonia, Elberta, Frankfort, Honor, and Lake Ann.

-Benzonia, Mich. - Skiing, snowboarding, snowshoeing, snowmobiling, fat tire biking, & more are fun wintertime activities that many people wish they could do – if only they knew how.
-Benzie County is a perfect destination to experience all three!
+Skiing, snowboarding, snowshoeing, snowmobiling, fat tire biking, cross country skiing, & so much more are fun wintertime activities in Benzie County where you can experience them all!
 Winter activities in Benzie County are among the best in Northern Michigan.
 There’s never a better time than this winter season to take to the snow and the slopes to learn these fun recreational activities that allow you to see the wide-open spaces and enjoy the fresh air.